Easy Pumpkin Gingerbread

 The annual debate is determining when the appropriate time to start Christmas decorating and baking.
 Do you start November 1 or wait until after Thanksgiving?
 Luckily this recipe will appease either party since it uses fall’s favorite ingredient, pumpkin, and the ever popular holiday flavor, gingerbread.
 As for the decorating, that is still up for debate!

-This quick bread is the best because it doesn’t require any electric mixer—just two mixing bowls and a loaf pan!
+- Moist and tender.
 The combination of molasses and pumpkin purée not only makes a flavorful loaf, but it also makes it super moist.
-The recipe is versatile so you can add in nuts or chocolate chips if that suits your fancy.

 - Pumpkin purée: Use 100% pure pumpkin purée (not pumpkin pie filling).
 I prefer Libby’s canned pumpkin.